Topic Specific Vocabulary

 FAMILY AND CHILDREN

-Extended family – family larger than a nuclear family
+Extended family – family that includes near relatives in addition to a nuclear family

 Single parent – a parent not living with spouse or partner.

 - It is a tough job to nurture kids as a single parent.

 Relatives – group of people related by blood and marriage.

 - Relatives play a very important role in keeping a family intact.